On a generalization of affinoid varieties: Spectra of locally convex algebras

-\begin{exa} \ben \item In classical analytic geometry one has the theory of Stein spaces that can be thought as spectra of Stein algebras.
-Stein algebras have a canonical structure of Fr\'echet algebras, as for example the space of analytic functions over the open disk in $\C$, whose spectra, defined as above has a canonical structure of complex space which is isomorphic to the open disk in $\C$.
-Hence the association of Stein algebras to a Stein spaces gives an anti-equivalence between the category of Stein spaces and that of Stein algebras. \item In \cite{BER2} Berkovich introduced the affine space $\A_k^n$ over a non-archimedean field $k$ as the set of bounded multiplicative seminorms over $k [X_1, ..., X_n]$ compatible with the valuation of $k$, and noticed that this space is homeomorphic to the space
+\begin{exa} \ben \item In complex analytic geometry the Stein spaces can be thought as spectra of Stein algebras.
+Indeed, Stein algebras have a canonical structure of Fr\'echet algebras as, for example, the space of analytic functions over the open disk of radius $1$ in $\C$ do have.
+Its spectrum has a canonical complex analytic space structure which is isomorphic to the open disk of radius $1$ in $\C$ itself.
+One can even show that the association of Stein algebras to Stein spaces gives an anti-equivalence between the category of Stein spaces and that of Stein algebras (the so-called Forster's theorem). \item In \cite{BER2} Berkovich introduced the affine space $\A_k^n$ over a non-archimedean field $k$ as the set of bounded multiplicative seminorms over $k [X_1, ..., X_n]$ compatible with the valuation of $k$.
+He then showed that this space is homeomorphic to the space

-It seems awkward to don't be able to see this space as spectrum of some topological algebra, and equipped with some nice topology.
-In fact we can do it noticing that we can define
+It seems more satisfactory, from the prospective of analytic geometry, to be able to describe this space as the spectrum of some topological algebra, equipped with some nice topology.
+In fact, we can do this noticing that we can define

-and call it the \emph{algebras of entire functions} on $\A_k^n$.
+and call this algebra the \emph{algebra of entire functions} on $\A_k^n$.
 This algebra is a Fr\'echet algebra over $k$ and satisfies the hypothesis of theorem \ref{spectrum_loc_conv} hence

 coincides with Berkovich definition.
 Note also the analogy of this algebra with the Fr\'echet algebra $\cO(\C^n)$ of entire holomorphic functions on $\C^n$.
-We shall analyze this with more care in the following. \een \end{exa}
+We shall analyse these analogies more in depth in the following chapters. \een \end{exa}

 \begin{defn} Let $\cdots \to A_i \to A_{i + 1} \to \cdots$ be an inductive system of Fr\'echet algebras.
 We say that